Most interesting landmarks of Madagascar

 - Manambolo River Gorge – Menabe.
 Spectacular gorge – both banks of the river are formed by giant, steep and often overhanging clifs of Bemaraha Tsingy.
 Numerous caves, natural bridges and other interesting karst formations.

 - Tsingy de Ankarana – Diana.
 Spectacular tsingy – a karst formation, where a layer of middle Jurassic limestone is dissolved by water, leaving a "forest" of limestone blades.
 Separate blades might be up to 20 m high.
 The gorges and canyons dissecting the Ankarana are up to 140 m deep.
 In many larger gorges and canyons exist patches of primeval tropical forest with numerous endemic species of plants and animals.
-Some of these forests are available only through caves – total length of explored caves in the region exceeds 100 km.
+Some of these forest are available only through caves – total length of explored caves in the region exceeds 100 km.
 Up to 6 m long Nile crocodiles live in the caves of Ankarana (mostly in River Styx – 4 km long subterranean passage passable only by a boat).
 This is one of the few places where crocodiles live in Madagascar (it is seen also in Belomotse Forest and some other places) and a unique case where crocodiles live in caves.
 Numerous fossils of the extinct Madagascaran fauna are found here.

 Caves and sinkholes

 - Ambatoharanana Cave (Grotte des Crocodiles) – Diana.
 The longest known cave in Madagascar, 18.1 km long.